 Cyber Safety of Children and Adolescents

-India with more than 700 million Internet users has a relatively low rate of internet access as compared to other middle-income countries.
-However, it is fast catching up, with Internet access being driven mainly by mobile Internet use.
-However, it is not a question of availability of devices or the Internet, but the lack of awareness about using it.
+India with more than 700 million Internet users has a relatively low rate of Internet access compared to other middle-income countries.
+However, it is fast catching up, with Internet access being driven mainly by accessing the Internet on the mobile.
+However, it is not a question of availability of devices or the Internet, but the lack of awareness about using the Internet.

-Children and adolescents must be educated about the proper use of technology and more importantly social media, from the very beginning, as children can be the biggest threat to other children’s safety online, as well as their own.
+Children and adolescents must be educated about the proper use of technology and more importantly the social media, from the very beginning, as children can be the biggest threat to other children’s safety, as well as their own, when they are online.

 More so, with online classes coming into the picture, children are constantly hooked on to their electronic gadgets throughout the day, which increases their exposure to potential risks of online abuse and exploitation.

-Cyber offences against children are spreading and diversifying as new methods are being used to harass, abuse and exploit them.
-Therefore, it is the need of the hour for young people to be aware of their legal rights and responsibilities when using social media and mobile devices, to avoid being a victim of crime, or an offender.
+Cyber offences against children are not only spreading but even evolving as new methods are being employed to to harass, abuse and exploit them.
+Therefore, it is the need of the hour for young people to be aware of their legal rights and responsibilities, especially when using social media and mobile devices, to avoid being a victim of crime, or ending up as an offender.